 Data were analyzed using a few different strategies.
 First, the percentage of people reporting that they were responsible (e.g., provided a response of yearly, quarterly, monthly, daily, or weekly) for each task was determined.
 ARRT's typical guideline for a task to be included in the task inventory is that at least 40% of people report responsibility for the task.
 Results suggested that out of the 123 job tasks that were surveyed, 110 of the tasks were above the 40% threshold.
 Next, the percentage of people reporting daily or weekly performance of each of the job tasks was examined.
 Results suggested that 97 out of the 123 job tasks had over 20% of people reporting daily or weekly performance.
 It is important to examine daily or weekly performance in conjunction with percentage responsible because tasks with a high daily or weekly performance and low percentage responsible or tasks with high percentage responsible and low daily or weekly performance may require special consideration.
-Of the 110 tasks above the 40% responsibility threshold only 17 had less than 20% daily or weekly performance.
-Of the 13 tasks that were below the 40% responsibility threshold there were four tasks with greater than 20% daily or weekly performance.
+Of the 110 tasks above the 40% responsibility threshold only eight had less than 20% daily or weekly performance.
+Of the 13 tasks that were below the 40% responsibility threshold there were two tasks with greater than 20% daily or weekly performance.
 Several of these tasks were the focus of discussion when making final decisions on whether to include the tasks in the final task inventory.

 Additional analyses were performed to examine whether there may be important differences in task responsibility based on years of experience or size of the facility.
 Results suggested that there were not significant differences based on years of experience.
-There were four tasks that showed significant differences based on size of the facility.
-The four tasks with differences based on work location where all related to different neurological imaging procedures.
-All four procedures were above the 40% threshold.
-These procedures tended to much more prevalent in facilities that had more than 500 beds.
-It appears that some of the neurological procedures are much more common at larger facilities.
-These results were discussed with the Practice Analysis Committee and they confirmed that some facilities do not perform neurological procedures.
-However, the committee felt that these tasks were an important part of the job duties of an entry-level technologist working in VI and recommended that these tasks by retained on the final task inventory.
+There were 16 tasks that showed significant differences based on the size of the facility.
+The 16 tasks with differences were all related to different imaging procedures.
+All 16 procedures were above the 40% threshold.
+These procedures tended to be less commonly performed at facilities with less than 100 beds.
+It appears that some procedures are much more common at larger facilities.
+These results were discussed with the Practice Analysis Committee and they confirmed that certain procedures were less common in smaller facilities.
+However, the committee felt that these tasks were an important part of the job duties of an entry-level technologist working in CT and recommended that these tasks by retained on the final task inventory.